Roman Putin: Properties and notable purchases

-Putin owns a large house in the village of Razdory in Rublyovka.
-He is also an owner of a 44-acre estate in Napa, California and a villa in London.
-In September 2015 Putin bought the luxury yacht Silverfast for $90 million during the Monaco Yacht Show.
-Putin also owns a 38-acre island in the Bahamas which he bought for $75 million.
+Putin possibly owns a large house in the village of Razdory in Rublyovka.
+He is also possibly an owner of a 44-acre estate in Napa, California and a villa in London.
+In September 2015 Putin possibly bought the luxury yacht Silverfast for $90 million during the Monaco Yacht Show.
+Putin also possibly owns a 38-acre island in the Bahamas which he bought for $75 million.

 Politics

 In 2020, Roman Putin entered Russian politics.
 In March Putin announced the creation of the pro-presidential party "People of Business".
 According to him, he supports the President's policy and would like to assist the government in its positive initiatives.
 At the same time, he allowed competition with his uncle Vladimir Putin, since the party should have had its own ambitions.

 However, he did not create a party.
-Instead, on 21 June, he joined the existing People Against Corruption party and was elected its leader on 5 July.
+Instead, on 21 June, he joined the existing Russia without corruption party and was elected its leader on 5 July.